 Be aware that takes time for soy to take effect – experts suggest you may need to take it for at least three months before you start to feel the benefits.17 You can consume soy either as a food such as tofu or soya milk, or in a supplement as soy isoflavones.

-5 more supplements to help with the menopause
+Other supplements to help with the menopause

 A review of studies on 1,400 menopausal women found that taking black cohosh for menopause reduced hot flushes and sweating by 25%.18